testcontainers/testcontainers-node/docs/features/containers.md

 ## Reusing a container

-Enabling container reuse, note that two containers are considered equal if their options (exposed ports, commands, mounts, etc) match.
-This also works across multiple processes:
+Enabling container re-use means that Testcontainers will **not** start a new container if a Testcontainers managed container with the same configuration is already running.

+This is useful for example if you want to share a container across tests without global set up.

 ```javascript
 const container1 = await new GenericContainer("alpine")